Mayan Archaeology Field School in Belize City

 Daily Life and Fieldwork Experience

-Participants in the Mayan Archaeology Field School can expect a captivating daily routine that immerses them in the archaeological field work.
+Participants in the Mayan Archaeology Field School can expect a captivating daily routine that immerses them in archaeological field work.
 The day typically begins with a hearty breakfast at 6:00 am, followed by packing a nutritious lunch to sustain the team throughout the day’s excavation efforts.
 At 7:00 am, the group departs for the archaeological site, ready to uncover the mysteries of the ancient Maya civilization.

 The fieldwork hours are intense, lasting until 3:30 pm, with a break for a well-deserved lunch in the field.
 This hands-on experience allows students to gain invaluable insights into the Mayan archaeology field school, from proper excavation techniques to the careful documentation of their findings.
 Upon returning to the camp, participants have the opportunity to refresh themselves with a shower and relax before gathering for a communal dinner at 6:00 pm.